sankargh/Zip_n_Download_Maximo_Docs/README.md

 Automation Script:
 ------------------
-Create an action launch point for the button and write below code
+Create an action launch point for the button and write the attached code